 - Software and hardware requirements: All required hardware, like servers, is housed on-site.
 The software typically requires extensive custom set-ups by a provider, contractor, or in-house personnel.

-- Installation and maintenance: Set-up of the software and hardware are usually done in-house with limited external support or by a vendor for a high cost.
+- Installation and maintenance: Set-up of the software and hardware is usually done in-house with limited external support or by a vendor for a high cost.
 Your company is responsible for data security and storage as well as any upgrades to the software.

 - System access: Accessing on-premise software requires users to be on-site and connected to the same network as the CMMS.